Chicken & Spinach Immune-Boosting Soup for Dogs

 Dog-Safe Ingredients:

-• Low-sodium chicken broth – Adds flavor and hydration without harmful sodium.
+- Low-sodium chicken broth – Dog-friendly hydration

-• Dairy – Many dogs are lactose intolerant.
+- Dairy – Many dogs are lactose intolerant

 How to Make Chicken & Spinach Immune-Boosting Soup